vs0100/asic-design-class/README.md

 #  Task - Conversion of TLV code into Verilog code using Sandpiper and then simulate it using iverilog and GTKwave

-1. Install the given packages using the given command
+1. Install the packages using the given command

 ```
    sudo apt install make python python3 python3-pip git iverilog gtkwave